 Shadow a team member

 Performing the same tasks and responsibilities every day can easily become uninspiring and lead to a sense of tunnel vision if you’re not careful.
-Consider spending a “day in the life” of one of your co-workers—shadow them as they go about their work and see your organization from a new perspective.
-Not only does this offer you a different view of your workplace and broaden your understanding of its overall mission, it can spark new interests and even encourage you to consider roles you might otherwise never have thought about.
+Consider spending a “day in the life” of one of your co-workers—shadow them (virtually during COVID-19) as they go about their work and see your organization from a new perspective.
+Not only does this offer you a different view of your workplace and broaden your understanding of its overall mission, but it can also spark new interests and even encourage you to consider roles you might otherwise never have thought about.
 Gaining a greater awareness of issues your team members face is also valuable in learning how to creatively help them find solutions.

 Join a professional organization

 Professional organizations have experienced a resurgence in recent years as professionals seek a place to grow their networks in innovative ways.
 Groups like Summit offer the opportunity to develop strategic social capital, grow professionally, and learn from peers.
 Beyond these more formal platforms, there are countless professional organizations on LinkedIn and Facebook promoting active engagement and a dynamic exchange of ideas and insights.
-Learning from your professional network is crucial to staying up-to-date with what’s happening in your industry and establishing important contacts that can lead to future opportunities, mentoring, and potential referrals.
+Learning from your professional network is crucial to stay up-to-date with what’s happening in your industry and establishing important contacts that can lead to future opportunities, mentoring, and potential referrals.

 Stay up to date with the latest trends